John Platten: Career

+Other matches

+Platten also played 31 pre-season/night series games - six with Centrals and 25 with Hawthorn (these are considered senior by the SANFL but not the VFL/AFL) - as well as 17 State Of Origin matches for South Australia and six International Rules matches for Australia.
+If these are considered, Platten played a total of 419 career senior games.

+The VFL/AFL lists Platten's total as 394, excluding his pre-season/night series games with Hawthorn.

 Post-playing career

 Platten also competed in the Gladiator Team Sports Challenge in 1995.

 Platten later coached country football in South Australia.

 As of 2014, Platten was running his own business called The Safety Hub, specialising in the supply of safety equipment.